ILIAS-eLearning/ILIAS/Modules/Chatroom/README.md

 ![](./docu/images/view-serversettings_log_en.PNG)

-Optionally, the paths for the Chat Server Log and the Log error can be specified.
+The paths for the chat server log and the error log can be specified OPTIONALLY.

 *  Chat server log file: Absolute server path to the log file (eg `/var/www/ilias/data/chat.log`), into which the chat server logs general events.
 *  Chat server error log file: Absolute server path to the error log file (for example, `/var/www/ilias/data/chat_errors.log`), into which the chat server logs errors.